Home

 AIDC T-CH-1 Chung Hsing

-A second prototype flew the following year.
+A second prototype was airborne by the next year.

 Variants